NASCAR Craftsman Truck Series at Michigan International Speedway

-Pickup truck racing events in the NASCAR Craftsman Truck Series have been held at the Michigan International Speedway in Brooklyn, Michigan in 1999 and 2020, and is scheduled to return to the track in 2025.
+Pickup truck racing events in the NASCAR Craftsman Truck Series have been held at the Michigan International Speedway in Cambridge Township, Michigan since 1999.
 The race is currently known as the DQS Solutions & Staffing 250 Powered by Precision Vehicle Logistics.

-In 2025, the event was lengthened from 200 to 250 miles due to the Xfinity race not being on their schedule.
+As the race returned to the schedule in 2025, the event was lengthened from 200 to 250 miles due to the Xfinity race not being on their schedule.